mainmatter/mainmatter.com/blog/_posts/2018-02-14-handling-webhooks-in-phoenix.md

 I think this approach is better.
 We don't need to modify the endpoint, the router simply forwards anything that matches the webhook path to the shunt and the app's concerns are clearly separated.

-Let's setup our webhook path in `router.ex`:
+Let's set up our webhook path in `router.ex`:

 ```elixir
 scope "/", MyAppWeb do